mikomatyk/songbook/README.md

 result, the chords may (and often do) differ slightly from those you might find elsewhere on the internet.
 You have been warned!

+## Key notation

+I use the German key notation, where the note B is denoted as H, and B is used to represent A# (or Bb).
+See the following:

+    English
+    C  C#  D  D#  E  F  F#  G  G#  A  A#  B  C
+       Db     Eb        Gb     Ab     Bb
+    German
+    C  C#  D  D#  E  F  F#  G  G#  A  A#  H  C
+       Db     Eb        Gb     Ab     B

+In song lyrics side notes, major chords are written in uppercase letters, and minor chords in lowercase letters.
+Semitones are always in sharp notation, never flat (i.e. F#, not Gb).

 ## Author

 Unless explicitly stated otherwise, I am not the author of the song lyrics